Do you wear glasses? Are you farsighted or nearsighted?

 points highlighted in blue.
 Answer all questions.

-Determine the focal length of a converging lens and observe coma.
+Determine the focal length of a converging lens.

-- Turn on the laser and shine it onto the diffuse reflecting screen from the
+- A diffuse reflecting screen is mounted onto an optical rail.
+A laser shines it onto the diffuse reflecting screen from the

 side as shown in the picture to the right.